 Want to move fast?
 Jump to the right section below.

 Meditation is designed to help focus the mind, relieve stress and improve calmness.
 It is an ancient tradition that has been practised for many years all over the world.
 When you think of meditation, you might think of religion and spiritualness, but that is only one type of meditation.
 There are many different types, all of which benefit you in different ways, but in this case, we are talking about mindful meditation.

 Mindful meditation is about looking at yourself.
 Basically, you focus on your breathing whilst letting your thoughts pass through your mind without becoming involved in them; they simply pass through your mind and allow you to take note of them.
 You aren’t trying to turn thoughts or feelings off; you just need to take a step back and observe them without judgement.
 By doing this regularly, you will find yourself learning to understand them better.

-By teaching your brain to take a step back from the things in life that cause us to worry and distract us, then allows other things in the mind more space.
+Teaching your brain to take a step back from the things in life that cause us to worry and distract us then allows other things in the mind more space.
 For example, it can help to improve creativity and memory retention.
 Having the ability to let distractions pass you by makes it easier for your brain to pick up more information and keep a hold of it.

 How To Practice Mindful Meditation

 Before beginning meditation, one thing to remember is that this isn’t going to turn you into a new person or wipe your mind off all the thoughts and feelings that pass through in a day.
 It just helps you learn how to manage them and their effects on you as a person.

 1. Find Somewhere Comfortable